• Skip to primary navigation

 Some other things helpful to know:

-A wrinkle for people who have real property outside of Washington state: The values you enter for that property in the “Washington state assets” and “Non-Washington state assets” boxes need to be net of any nonrecourse debt like mortgages the decedent isn’t personally liable for.
-Use the liabilities box to show the total recourse liabilities.
+A wrinkle for people who hold real property inside or outside of Washington state: The values you enter for that property in the “Washington state assets” and “Non-Washington state assets” boxes need to be net of any nonrecourse debt like mortgages the decedent isn’t personally liable for.
+Use the liabilities box to show only the total recourse liabilities.

 You ought to consider the calculation results an estimate.
 They do give you a good sense of the taxes an estate pays.